-Meeting Days & Times: 3rd Thursday of the Month @ 3:00-4:30 PM
+Total Voting Members: 15 Meeting Days & Times: 3rd Thursday of the Month @ 3:00-4:30 PM

 Student Success & Enrollment Management Committee (SSEMC)

 The Student Success & Enrollment Management Committee monitors and uses districtwide student success and equity data to recommend annual productivity and FTES targets.
 The targets approved by the Chancellor become the basis for funding allocations and the Annual Budget.
 The committee is also charged with providing support to the coordination of districtwide efforts to achieve enrollment objectives, with an emphasis on development of tools to assist with the scheduling of classes, recruitment, retention, marketing, program and service offerings and resource allocations.